 A biology major with a minor in chemistry, Littlefield graduated with a 3.91 grade point average this past spring.
 Twice named UMW's Female Scholar-Athlete of the Year, she compiled a lengthy list of academic accolades throughout her time in Fredericksburg.
-Littlefield became the sole student honors researcher in the biology department, working with a team of three professors to study a treatment for virally induced breast cancer.
+Littlefield was a student researcher in the biology department, working with a team of three professors to study a treatment for virally induced breast cancer.
 She presented research at several seminars, including the American Society for Microbiology, the Virginia Academy of Science, UMW Research and Creativity Day, and judged research at the 70th annual National Chi Beta Phi Conference.
 Littlefield was a four-year member of the CAC All-Academic Team & UMW's Dean's List, and a three-time President's List recipient.

 The 2017-18 CAC Female Athlete of the Year, Littlefield put together one of the finest women's lacrosse careers in conference history.
 A three-time Intercollegiate Women's Lacrosse Coaches Association (IWLCA) All-American and the 2018 CAC Player of the Year, Littlefield led the Eagles to a 57-24 record (.703) and three-straight trips to the NCAA Tournament throughout her time in Fredericksburg, including a 17-5 mark in 2018.
 She played a pivotal role in UMW's defense that allowed just 8.67 goals per game and ranked at or near the top of the CAC in several defensive categories in 2018.
 She led the CAC in caused turnovers (31), ranked second in ground balls (47) and fifth in draw controls (83).
 Ranked as high as No. 5 in the nation, the Eagles made an appearance in the CAC Championship game for the first time since 2011 and advanced to the NCAA Sweet 16 this spring.